We Have Moved, Expanded And Are Now Open

 (l to r) Jeff Johnson, Nike’s first full-time wage earner; Bill Rodgers, local running legend and four-time winner of the Boston Marathon; Sturdy Waterman, owner of Page Waterman.

-Their new gallery and custom framing location at 592a Washington Street is set back slightly from the road behind the Century 21 Commonwealth building, directly across the street from the recently opened Smith & Wollensky Steakhouse (formerly Blue Ginger).
+The new home for our framing specialists and Fine Art Gallery at 592a Washington Street is set back slightly from the road behind the Century 21 Commonwealth building, directly across the street from the recently opened Smith & Wollensky Steakhouse (formerly Blue Ginger).

-“One room will be specifically for our custom framing services; another will be the new Art Gallery At Page Waterman and our restoration work will be performed in a third room,” Sturdy explained.
+“One room is specifically for our custom framing services; another is the new Fine Art Gallery and our restoration work will be performed in a third room,” Sturdy explained.
 “This new location provides ample free parking with spaces indoors and outdoors where we can add to our list of events which includes the NEXT UP! art contest for high school students, free appraisal events with Bonhams and art exhibitions.”

 592a Washington Street Has A Place In History

 592a Was built in 1867 initially as a private home and later became a residence hall called Maple Lodge for Dana Hall School.
-While preparing it for The Gallery, a student’s journal was discovered under floor boards.
+While preparing it for our move a student’s journal was discovered under floor boards.

 Sturdy’s father, Frank, leased the building in 1966 to Jeff Johnson, Nike’s first full-time wage earner and the author of the brand name which is now the world’s largest supplier of athletic shoes and apparel.